British Transport Police: Proposed mergers and jurisdiction reforms

 Although the British Transport Police is not under the control of the Home Office, and as such was not included as part of the proposed mergers of the Home Office forces of England and Wales in early 2006, both the then London mayor Ken Livingstone and then head of the Metropolitan Police Sir Ian Blair stated publicly that they wanted a single police force in Greater London.
-As part of this, they wished to have the functions of the BTP within Greater London absorbed by the Metropolitan Police.
-However, following a review of the BTP by the Department for Transport, no changes to the form and function of the force were implemented, and any proposed merger did not happen.
+As part of this, they wished to have BTP functions within Greater London absorbed by the Metropolitan Police.
+However, following a review of BTP by the Department for Transport, no changes to the form and function of the force were implemented and any proposed merger did not happen.

-There were Scottish government proposals for the BTP's Scottish division (D Division) to be merged with Police Scotland.
+There were Scottish government proposals for BTP's Scottish division (D Division) to be merged with Police Scotland.
 However, the merger was postponed indefinitely in August 2018.

-In 2006 it was suggested BTP take on airport policing nationally.
+In 2007, David Hamilton MP suggested in parliament that BTP take on airport policing nationally.

-In 2010, it was suggested that BTP take on VOSA traffic officers and Highways England traffic officers.
+In 2010, it was suggested that BTP take on Vehicle and Operator Services Agency traffic officers and Highways England traffic officers.
 It was estimated BTP would save £25 million if this went ahead.
-Contrary to popular belief, it was not proposed to merge Home office forces traffic units.

-As of 2017 the government made a manifesto commitment to merge BTP, the Civil Nuclear Constabulary and Ministry of Defence Police into a single "British Infrastructure Police".
-Originally after the 2015 Paris attacks, it was thought fully arming BTP and merging the three force would create a significant boost to firearms officer numbers in the UK and they could act as a nationwide counter terrorism force.
-Two options for this were developed;
+Around 2017 the government made a manifesto commitment to merge BTP, the Civil Nuclear Constabulary and Ministry of Defence Police into a single "British Infrastructure Police".
+This followed the January 2015 Île-de-France attacks which led to the then government to explore whether fully arming BTP and merging the three forces could create a significant increase in firearms officers in the UK such that they could act as a nationwide counter terrorism force.
+Two options for this were put forward but ultimately not taken forward: